timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/explore-stocks-data.md

 ### 8. Apple 15-min candlestick chart

-Finally, this wouldn't be a tutorial about stocks if we wouldn't generate at least one candlestick chart.

-Let's see a 15-min candlestick chart for Apple.
+Finally, because this is a tutorial about stocks, let's generate a 15-min candlestick chart for Apple:

 For candlestick charts, you need to import Plotly's `graph_object` module.